idanmoradarthas/text-summarization/README.md

 The returned summarized text from the above request will be:
 ```
 In an attempt to build an AI-ready workforce, Microsoft announced Intelligent Cloud Hub which has been launched to
 empower the next generation of students with AI-ready skills.
-The company will provide AI development tools and Azure
+The company will provide AI development tools and
-AI services such as Microsoft Cognitive Services, Bot Services and Azure Machine Learning.
-The program was developed
+Azure AI services such as Microsoft Cognitive Services, Bot Services and Azure Machine Learning.
+The program
-to provide job ready skills to programmers who wanted to hone their skills in AI and data science with a series of
+was developed to provide job ready skills to programmers who wanted to hone their skills in AI and data science
-online courses which featured hands-on labs and expert instructors as well.
+with a series of online courses which featured hands-on labs and expert instructors as well.
 ```

+## References
 [1] Daniel Cer, Yinfei Yang, Sheng-yi Kong, Nan Hua, Nicole Limtiaco, Rhomni St. John, Noah Constant, Mario Guajardo-Céspedes, Steve Yuan, Chris Tar, Yun-Hsuan Sung, Brian Strope, Ray Kurzweil.
 [Universal Sentence Encoder](https://arxiv.org/abs/1803.11175). arXiv:1803.11175, 2018.